HW335/hw335.github.io/README.md

 - use ```<Link>``` instead of ```<a>```
 - use ```<Image>``` instead of ```<img>```
 - use ```<div><Image></div>``` instead of ```<div className='background-image'></div>```
+- <FadeIn> for animation of all foreground elements, note that it could probabilistically change layout, check everytime when add this

 # Setup
 - install ```npm```